Public Health Officer (Test and Trace) Data Analyst & Governance

 When applying, you are strongly advised to pay particular attention to the person specification and job description.

-We have one full time position available; informal enquiries are welcomed.
+We have two full time position available; informal enquiries are welcomed.

 Right to work in the UK documentation will be fully checked for all applicants.
 All non-UK applicants (excluding Ireland) may require a Certificate of Sponsorship from Birmingham City Council and must have an approved visa from the UK Visas and Immigration (UKVI) before any employment offer can be confirmed.
 Unless they are an EEA or Swiss citizen or their family members, already living in the UK by 31 December 2020, then they will need to apply to the EU Settlement Scheme (EUSS) instead.